-A. 1.
-Medical Insurance
+1. Medical Insurance

-- 1. The University's medical insurance plans in effect as of January 1, 20196 shall remain in effect through December 31, 20196. - 2.
-Beginning January 1, 201720 and continuing through December 31, 2019, the University will continue to provide bargaining unit members with two plan options for medical insurance.
-Bargaining unit members may elect his or her plan option upon hire, during the annual open enrollment period, or upon a family status change as provided under the plan and federal law.
+Beginning January 1, 2020, the University will continue to provide bargaining unit members with two plan options for medical insurance.
+A Bargaining unit member may elect his or her plan option upon hire, during the annual open enrollment period, or upon a family status change as provided under the plan and federal law.
 The University's medical insurance plans shall include a Preferred Provider Organization (PPO) and a High Deductible Health Plan (HDHP) that is supplemented by a Health Savings Account (HSA).
-The Plan design for each shall be: - a.
-Preferred Provider Organization (PPO): The PPO medical insurance plan will include deductibles of \$1,000(S)/\$2,000 (F and E+1) and 80/20 in-network copayment with out-of-pocket maximum of \$3,000 (S)/\$6,000 (F and E+1)
+The Plan design for each shall be:

+a.
+PPO